LawinMagozore/SMS_repo/README.md

-#This is a school management system
+# This is a school management system

-it has different functionality that is fun to uses
+it has different functionality that is fun to uses!